Who is Cindy Sherman?

 In the artist’s notes for the series, she highlights several lying-down positions, including “sleeping, fallen, or thrown, unable to walk, and lounging.”

-However, there is a similarity between Sherman’s centerfold and other conventional centerfolds- a similar emphasis on creation and arrangement, nevertheless disparate their execution as well as intention.
+However, there is a similarity between Sherman’s centerfold and other conventional centerfolds- a similar emphasis on creation and arrangement, nevertheless disparate their execution and intention.

 In conventional centerfolds, the character’s persona is constructed on her prudently modeled image, just like the women in Sherman’s series.
 Even though Sherman’s series is built around the idea of the unreachable, it too is constructed around the idea of the performance as conveyed through the arrangement.
 It is the dialect of body parts of body language.
 It is like it tries to communicate the notion that who you are is how you pose, and how you pose is who you are.